nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-overview.md

 ### Web UI elements

 Everything in the web UI is built as a custom element with `<nuxeo-app>` as top level component.
 This application element acts as application data store / mediator storing context data as properties which are then forwarded through the hierarchy thanks to data binding.
-To learn more about data binding and its relation to the mediator pattern you can read the&nbsp;[article](http://www.nuxeo.com/blog/polymer-questions-to-bind-or-not-to-bind/) on our "[Polymer](http://www.nuxeo.com/blog/tag/polymer/)" series.
+To learn more about data binding and its relation to the mediator pattern you can read the [article](http://www.nuxeo.com/blog/polymer-questions-to-bind-or-not-to-bind/) on our "[Polymer](http://www.nuxeo.com/blog/tag/polymer/)" series.

 `<nuxeo-app>` relies on our data elements (`<nuxeo-document>`, `<nuxeo-resource>`, etc..) to fetch application wide data and it is in charge of refreshing this data when changes are made.
 We are not relying on two way binding in order to keep the data flux manageable thus parent elements act as data stores and children fire events to notify of changes causing data to be refreshed and then propagated down through the DOM tree.
 Alternative would be to rely on a custom event / action system like many framework do but, although this would avoid the cost inherent to event bubbling, it would make our elements dependent on the the existence of such as bus and introducing framework lock-in.